edwin/quarkus-and-java21/readme.md

 ```

 ## Image Vulnerabilities
-At the current time (05 July 2024) this image gives no CRITICAL nor HIGH vulnerabilities.
+At the current time (05 July 2024), both `ubi9/openjdk-21-runtime:1.20` and `ubi9/ubi-minimal:9.4` images gives no CRITICAL nor HIGH vulnerabilities.
 Scan is done by using Aquasecurity Trivy
 ```
 Total: 62 (UNKNOWN: 0, LOW: 40, MEDIUM: 22, HIGH: 0, CRITICAL: 0)
 ```